 Among the many other fine cricketers to feature prominently at club level with the Demons include Percy Beames, Ian Huntington, Jeff Moss, Robert Templeton, Richard Herman, Peter King, Steven McCooke, Warren Ayres, David Broad, Michael Sholly, Bob Lloyd and fast bowling pair Jack ‘Dasher’ Daniel and Clive Fairbairn.
 View the MCC's team of the century.

-The MCC currently fields teams in the various grades of Cricket Victoria’s Premier Cricket competition (men’s and women’s) and also has teams in the MCC Club XI Competition.
+The MCC currently fields teams in the various grades of Cricket Victoria’s Premier Cricket competition (men’s and women’s), the Women’s Community Cricket Competition and in the MCC Club XI Competition.

 In addition, social cricket by an MCC group known as the XXIX Club is played mid-week and on Sundays and MCC members are welcome to participate.